Topper Takes a Trip

-Topper Takes a Trip is a 1938 film directed by Norman Z. McLeod.
+Topper Takes a Trip is a 1938 supernatural film directed by Norman Z. McLeod.
 It is a sequel to the 1937 film Topper.
 Constance Bennett, Roland Young, Billie Burke, and Alan Mowbray reprised their roles from the earlier film; only Cary Grant was missing (other than in a few shots taken from Topper).
-A ghost tries to reunite a couple who she had a hand in splitting up in the prior film.
+A ghost tries to reunite a couple whom she had a hand in splitting up in the prior film.
 It was followed by another sequel, Topper Returns (1941).
+The movie is in the public domain.

-Plot summary
+Plot

-To gain entry to Heaven, ghost Marion Kerby (Constance Bennett) has to do some good on earth.
-That means reuniting a divorcing couple, Cosmo (Roland Young) and Clara Topper (Billie Burke).
+To gain entry to Heaven, ghost Marion Kerby has to do some good on Earth.
+That means reuniting a divorcing couple, Cosmo and Clara Topper.
 To be fair, Marion played a part in their troubles: Clara mistakenly thought Marion was Cosmo's mistress.
 Making peace between the pair will mean accompanying Cosmo on a trip to the French Riviera and employing plenty of otherworldly tricks, with the help of a canine spirit named Mr. Atlas.